flutter/packages/packages/animations/README.md

 # High quality pre-built Animations for Flutter

-***Note (Feb 21, 2020)***: The `animations` package is not yet fully compatible with Flutter's `stable` branch.
-In the `stable` branch, the Flutter analyzer will complain about not overriding an inherited getter/setter and the reverse transition duration for the Material fade transition will not be honored.
-At the moment, it is only fully compatible with Flutter's `master`, `dev`, and `beta` branches.

 This package contains pre-canned animations for commonly-desired effects.
 The animations can be customized with your content and dropped into your application to delight your users.

 To see examples of the following animations on a device or simulator: